GSA-TTS/identity-handbook/_articles/offboarding.md

 ### For offboarding assistant to complete

-- [Create a new issue in the `identity-devops` GitHub repository using the off-boarding template](https://github.com/18F/identity-devops/issues/new?template=offboard-devops.md) and ping `@login-devops-oncall` in Slack to alert them to the new offboarding issue.
+- Work with the devops team to remove AWS access (this is moving from GitHub to GitLab) and ping `@login-devops-oncall` in Slack to alert them to the new offboarding issue.
 Tip: [view current AWS users](https://github.com/18F/identity-devops/blob/main/terraform/master/global/main.tf#L93)
 - Check in `#admins-github` to ensure that GitHub access for this person has been removed (TTS `#people-ops` is usually on top of this).
-If this person is moving elsewhere in TTS ensure they have been removed from `identity-*` [GitHub teams](https://github.com/orgs/18F/teams/).
+If this person is moving elsewhere in TTS ensure they have been removed from `identity-*` [18F teams](https://github.com/orgs/18F/teams/), [GSA-TTS teams](https://github.com/orgs/GSA-TTS/teams/).
 Cc `@github-admins-slack` on your request.
   - Note that CircleCI, CodeClimate, and Snyk rights are removed via GitHub integration
 - [Using the JIRA Portal](https://cm-jira.usa.gov/servicedesk/customer/portal/11), choose `Application Access` and request that the user be removed from the Login.gov project (and deactivated if they are no longer working for GSA).
 - Remove from [Login.gov Slack groups]({% link _articles/slack.md %}).